Kambar-Ali/fashion-ecommerce/ReadME.md

-# UrbanBazaar ** Designed By Kambar Ali**
+# FashionFable Designed By Kambar Ali

-**UrbanBazaar** is a modern, responsive e-commerce website designed for a seamless shopping experience.
+**FashionFable** is a modern, responsive e-commerce website designed for a seamless shopping experience.
 This project is built using the latest front-end technologies and is aimed at providing a user-friendly interface with dynamic features for an engaging user experience.

 ## Table of Contents